danmayer/coverband/README.md

 ## TODO

-* Improve the baseline task, hard coded for rails, for Sinatra you need to override.
-  * perhaps allow in the config to pass in baseline_requires array?
-If not present do the rails thing?
-* Fix performance by logging to files that purge later
+* Fix performance by logging to files that purge later (more time lost in set_trace_func than sending files)
-* Add support for [zadd](http://redis.io/topics/data-types-intro) so one could determine single hits versus multiple hits on a line, letting us determine the most executed code in production.
+* Add support for [zadd](http://redis.io/topics/data-types-intro) so one could determine single call versus multiple calls on a line, letting us determine the most executed code in production.
-* Add stats optional support on the number of total requests recorded
 * Possibly add ability to record code run for a given route
 * Improve client code api, around manual usage of sampling (like event usage)
 * Provide a better lighter example app, to show how to use Coverband.